pjobson/node-movielens/README.md

 # node-movielens

+*This is currently in a very broken state, I have not had the time or interest in updating it.*

 Node API for the movielens unpublished API

 This currently supports read methods, there are some write methods, but I'm too lazy to implement them right now.